 We’re connecting research, doctors and patients so you have access to cutting edge therapies.

 What Are the Benefits?

-When we connect clinical research with your local doctors and healthcare systems, you may benefit in a number of ways:
+When we connect clinical research with your local doctors and healthcare organizations, you may benefit in a number of ways:

 More affordable care: When you enroll in a clinical trial, the pharmaceutical company typically covers the cost associated with participation.
 This can be significant benefit for people who are uninsured or underinsured.